-- Upon conclusion of the negotiation, the School District shall issue a second Report. - b.
-If mitigation is agreed to, the second Report shall find the applicant in compliance and shall be conditioned on those mitigation measures agreed to by the applicant, the School Board, and the affected Local Government.
+- a.
+Upon conclusion of the negotiation, the School District shall issue a second Report. - b.
+If mitigation is agreed to, the second Report shall reflect that the applicant has entered into a mitigation agreement that ensures the impact on school capacity has been met and that the agreement has been agreed to by the applicant, the School Board, and the affected Local Government. - c.
+The mitigation measures shall be memorialized in a Development Agreement between the School Board, the affected Local Government, and the applicant that specifically details the mitigation provisions to be paid for by the applicant and the relevant terms and conditions.

-- c.
-The mitigation measures shall be memorialized in a Development Agreement between the School Board, the affected Local Government, and the applicant that specifically details the mitigation provisions to be paid for by the applicant and the relevant terms and conditions. - d.
-If mitigation is not agreed to by the School Board and the affected Local Government, the second Report shall detail why any mitigation proposals were rejected and detail why the application is not in compliance.
+d.
+If mitigation is not agreed to by the School Board and the affected Local Government, the second Report shall detail: (1) why any mitigation proposals were rejected; (2) why the impact of the proposed development application will negatively impact the student capacity; (3) and how the School Board proposes to meet the anticipated student enrollment demand.